csalmeida/learning-rust/README.md

 ## Running Rust programs
 In order to run a program use `rustc filename.rs` like so:
 ```
-rustc main.rs
+$ rustc main.rs
 ```
-To run programs using Cargo use:
+To run programs using Cargo `cd` into any project that has a `Cargo.toml` file and run:
 ```
-cargo run
+$ cargo run
 ```